WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_17.md

 There will be two women grinding together.
 One will be taken and the other left."

 ###### 37
 And they said to him, "Where, Lord?"
-He said to them, **"Where the corpse is, there the vultures will gather."** ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He said to them, **"Where the corpse is, there the vultures will gather."**

 ***